deal

 I believe it's your deal.

-3. A particular instance of buying or selling; a transaction
+3. A particular instance of trading (buying or selling; exchanging; bartering); a transaction.

 We need to finalise the deal with Henderson by midnight.